 The Funnel Approach

-a) Deep processing — relating the material to yourself.
-One way to process information more deeply, and also to create meaningful associations, is to think about how the information can be personally meaningful.
-You might think about how the new material relates to your life, your experience, or your goals.
-If you can link new information to memories already stored ("mental hooks"), you'll have more cues to recall the new material.
+a) Relate the material to you.
+Think about how the material could be personally meaningful.
+How does it relate to your life, your experience, or even a daily routine?
+If you can link new information to memories already stored, you'll have more cues to recall the new information.

 b) Grouping.
-This idea is probably best explained with an example.
-Before reading ahead, take a moment to complete the following exercise.
+This is best explained with an example.
+Try the following exercise:

-Read the following list of sports one time.
-When you are done, write down as many of the sports as you can without looking back at the list.
+Read the following list of sports once.
+Then write down as many of them as you can without looking back at the list:

 Snow Skiing Basketball Tennis Long Jump Bobsledding 100-Meter Dash Hockey Baseball Luge

-Ice Skate Discus Golf High Jump Volleyball Javelin Soccer Curling Cricket Decathlon Hurdles
+Ice Skating Discus Golf High Jump Volleyball Javelin Soccer Curling Cricket Decathlon Hurdles

-1. Pick names of classmates with whom you are unfamiliar.
+1. Pick a name of a classmate with whom you are unfamiliar.

-4. Do this for each person, and you will have a great way to remember the names of your new classmates!
+4. Do this for each classmate, and you have a great way to remember all their names!

-Finally, using your visual memory can be as simple as writing out vocabulary words, theories, or algebraic formulas.
-This allows you to not only practice (repeat) the information but also to see the way it looks on the page (developing a visual memory that you may be able to retrieve later).
-Another advantage is that it helps you take an active role in learning the material.
-When you draw your ideas on paper or write down things you are trying to remember, you have the opportunity to think about the information more deeply.
+Using your visual memory can be as simple as writing out vocabulary words, theories, or formulas.
+This allows you to not only practice, but also see how it looks on the page.
+When you draw your ideas on paper, you are already starting to think about the information more deeply.